-The ratings on OP Corporate reflect the dominant franchise and high capitalization of the wider OP Financial Group, comprising 141 member cooperative banks; OP Cooperative, the group's central institution; OP Corporate; insurance businesses; and specialized institutions.
-OP Corporate, a wholly owned subsidiary of OP Cooperative that acts as the cooperative's corporate bank for large clients and small and midsize enterprise (SME) customers.
+The ratings on OP Corporate reflect the dominant bancassurance franchise and high capitalization of the wider OP Financial Group, comprising 137 member cooperative banks; OP Cooperative, the group's central institution; OP Corporate; insurance businesses; and specialized institutions.
+OP Corporate is a wholly owned subsidiary of OP Cooperative that acts as the cooperative's corporate bank for large clients and small and midsize enterprise (SME) customers.
 It is also the central bank of the wider OP Financial Group.
 The group's member cooperative banks have operated since 1997 as a single entity for regulatory purposes under a joint liability scheme, established under Finnish law.
 Given OP Corporate's role as central financial institution for the group and the full ownership by the OP Cooperative, we view the bank as integral to the group.

 We anticipate that the group will maintain its dominant position within the Finnish market, where its business lines have market shares of 20%-40%.
-Moreover, the group's cooperative nature translates into a stable customer base and supports revenue stability.
+Moreover, the group's cooperative nature translates into a stable customer base and supports its revenue stability.

-The capitalization level remains a key strength of the rating assessment, because the sustained organic capital generation--despite lower profitability in 2020 and 2021--will lead OP to build up its risk-adjusted capital (RAC) ratio to about 16% by December 2021.
+The capitalization level remains a key strength of the rating assessment because sustained organic capital generation--despite lower profitability in 2020 and 2021--will lead OP to build up its RAC ratio to about 16% by December 2021.
 At the same time, our ratings incorporate the bank's geographical concentration in Finland-- by contrast with more-diversified international peers--and its exposure to the Finnish real estate sector, mainly income-producing real estate.

 The risk profile continues to benefit from the strong loan-loss track record, in line with Nordic peers.
-We, however, believe that the loan losses and nonperforming loan ratio will increase in 2020 given the overall business scenario following the pandemic, and stabilize from 2022.
+We, however, believe that the loan losses and nonperforming loan ratio will increase in the next 12 months given the overall business scenario following the pandemic, and stabilize from 2022.

-The group's funding mix is well-balanced, and mostly reliant on customer deposits.
+The group's funding mix is well balanced, and mostly reliant on customer deposits.
 It also has proven access to capital markets.
 The group has gradually increased its liquidity buffers, which exceed its maturing short-term wholesale debt by a comfortable amount.
-Based on the above, we assign an unsupported group credit profile (GCP) of 'a+'.
+Based on the above, we assign a group stand-alone credit profile (SACP) of 'a+'.

-Our assessment of ALAC at OP Financial leads us to incorporate one notch of uplift to the GCP.
-Consequently, the issuer credit rating on OP Corporate is aligned with the 'aa-' supported GCP.
+Our assessment of ALAC at OP Financial Group leads us to incorporate one notch of uplift to the group credit profile (GCP).
+Consequently, the issuer credit rating on OP Corporate is aligned with the 'aa-' GCP.